hecomi/UnityKinectV2DeferredRendering/README.md

 =============================
 How to play
 -----------
-Download Kinect for Unity package from official site.
+Download and import Kinect for Unity package from official site, then start `Test` scene in `Scenes` directory.
 - https://developer.microsoft.com/ja-jp/windows/kinect/tools

 License